 Create and edit scenes

-You can edit the content of that scene by either interacting with the content of the scene using the viewport, or by editing the properties of the scene’s nodes using the Property Editor.
+You can edit the nodes of a scene either interactively using the viewport, or manually by editing the properties of the scene’s nodes using the Property Editor.

 In order to edit a node you will first need to select it.
 You can do so using either one of the two following options:

 Click on an object in the viewport.
 You know an object is selected because a line is drawn around it.
 It is highlighted.